CS 101

 Community solar makes it possible to benefit from solar power without having panels installed on your own property.

 As long as you and the solar project are located within the same electric utility territory, you can subscribe to a share of the project.
-Instead of receiving electricity directly from the solar farm, you receive bill credits on your electric bill tied to your share of the project’s production.
+Instead of receiving electricity directly from the solar farm, you will receive bill credits on your utility electric bill each month tied to your share of the project’s production.

 In many ways, it works like having solar panels of your own — without needing to install, maintain, or finance them yourself.

-1. You enroll in a community solar project sized appropriately for your electricity usage.
+1. You enroll in a community solar project with a subscription sized appropriately for your electricity usage.

 2. The solar farm generates electricity as sunlight hits the panels.